-The list of third countries whose nationals must hold a visa for entering into the territory of the Member States for stays not exceeding 90 days in any 180-day period is set out in Regulation (EU) 2018/1806 (see Annex 5)3.
+The list of third countries whose nationals must hold a visa for entering into the territory of the Member States for stays not exceeding 90 days in any 180-day period is established in Council Regulation (EC) No 539/2001, see Annex 1.

-3.1.1 For which categories of persons are there EU law derogations from the visa requirement for the territory of all Member States?
+1.1.1.
+For which categories of persons are there Union law derogations from the visa requirement for the territory of all Member States?

-- Third-country nationals holding a residence permit issued by a Member State are not exempt as such from the visa requirement but their residence permit is considered as being equivalent to a uniform visa.
-See List of residence permits issued by Member States (Annex 2); - Holders of diplomatic (and, occasionally, service) passports who under the Visa Facilitation Agreements or specific visa waiver agreements with certain third countries are exempt from the visa requirement; - Third-country nationals holding a 'local border traffic permit' when exercising their rights within the context of the local border traffic regime (Annex 3); - School pupils who are nationals of third countries whose nationals are subject to visa requirements and who reside in an EU Member State and are travelling in the context of a school excursion as a member of a group of school pupils accompanied by a teacher from the school in question.
-See List of school pupils travelling in the framework of a school excursion within the European Union (Annex 4);
+- Third-country nationals holding a residence permit issued by a Member State are not exempt as such from the visa requirement but their residence permit is considered as equivalent to a uniform visa.
+See List of residence permits issued by Member States (Annex 2); - Holders of diplomatic passports who under the Visa Facilitation Agreements with certain third countries are exempted from the visa requirement; - Third country nationals holding a "local border traffic permit" when exercising their rights within the context of the Local Border Traffic regime12 (Annex 3); - School pupils who are nationals of third countries whose nationals are subject to visa requirements and who reside in a EU Member State and travelling in the context of a school excursion as a member of a group of school pupils accompanied by a teacher from the school in question, see also List of school pupils travelling in the framework of a school excursion within the European Union, (Annex 4); - Recognised refugees and stateless persons and other persons who do not hold the nationality of any country who reside in a Member State and are holders of a travel document issued by that Member State; - Certain categories of family members of EU and Swiss citizens are exempt from visa requirements, see Part III.